FAQs for Mosquito Spraying Due to Risk of West Nile Virus#

 To try to reduce the exposure to pesticides, you could take the time to cover any water features in your yard.
 A tarp or a sheet will suffice; the chemical is applied as a mist and it will not penetrate the sheet.

 You can minimize exposure to the pesticides by covering your garden with a tarp or sheet.
 The chemical does not penetrate the skin of vegetables, so if your garden was uncovered, washing vegetables with warm soap and water will remove any pesticide residue.

 No. The risk of West Nile virus is considered a public health issue.
 The City will only make special accommodations for those residents who are listed on the Colorado Department of Agriculture’s Pesticide Sensitive Registry.
 More information is available on their website.

-Yes, you can run you air conditioning, but we recommend covering the fresh air intake for your system while spraying occurs.
+Yes, you can run your air conditioning, but we recommend covering the fresh air intake for your system while spraying occurs.

-If you're not home and don't have an answering machine or you do and it is not turned on, you will not get one.
+- You're not home and don't have an answering machine or voicemail service, or it is not turned on

-If you have an answering machine greeting that is too long, you may not get a message.
+- You have an answering machine or voicemail greeting that is too long